Skip to content

 4. Derived metricsCovUtil.summary, CovUtil.uncovered, and CovUtil.detailed compute coverage stats from the raw lines arrays.
 CoverageModel exposes summary_for, uncovered_for, detailed_for, and raw_for helpers that wrap these utilities.

 5. Staleness detectionStalenessChecker compares source mtimes/line counts to coverage metadata.
-CLI flags and MCP arguments can promote warnings to hard failures (--staleness error) or simply mark rows as stale for display.
+CLI flags and MCP arguments can promote warnings to hard failures (--raise-on-stale true) or simply mark rows as stale for display.

 Interfaces